Cautious-PalmTree/ProSleepbyWork/README.md

 ## Overview
 ### Description
-Tracks what music an individual listens to, and pairs them with others based on that music.
-Could be potentially used as a dating app, or just meeting new friends with similar music tastes.
+Shows real estate available but narrowed down from company location radius.
+The goal is to be able to show comparisons of different housing metros and jobs available.

 ### App Evaluation
-- **Category:** Social Networking / Music
+- **Category:** Business/Lifestyle
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
-Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
+- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer.
+Functionality wouldn't be limited to mobile devices.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** Analyzes realestate available around company office locations
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Users that are open to relocating for work and looking for best ROI for their career choice.
+This will streamline the process of looking for jobs and living in large metro areas.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
+- **Habit:** This app can be used when users are looking for a new job, new real estate to buy or rent or want to compare cost of living difference choices.
+This has an ability to thrive with the phenomenon of "Zillow Addiction"
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** First we would build a zillow type application but with searching company locations and looking at real estate within the radius of the chosen location.
+Could build future functionality focused torwards real estate or job postings.

 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User logs in to access previous chats and preference settings
+* User logs in track and monitor personal peferences
 * User picks what their favorite artist/genre/etc. (Think Spotify interface)
 * Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
 * Profile pages for each user